Multi-class Semantic Segmentation of Skin Lesions via Fully Convolutional Networks: Result and Discussion

-In Table \ref{tab:tradFeats}, we report the performance evaluation of fully convolutional networks for multi-class segmentation on 5-fold cross validation data.
-In benign class category, all FCNs achieved good segmentation results, but FCN-AlexNet achieved the best results with \textit{Dice} score of 0.819, \textit{MCC} score of 0.814, and \textit{Senstivity} is 0.798.
+In performance measure for multi-class segmentation, we received three types of results from the inference as shown in the Fig. \ref{fig:det1} and number of cases for each type of detection is shown in Table \ref{prediction}.
+In Table \ref{tab:tradFeats}, we report the performance evaluation of fully convolutional networks for multi-class segmentation on ISIC-2017 test set.
+In the naevi category, all FCNs achieved good segmentation results, but FCN-AlexNet achieved the best results with \textit{Dice} score of 0.819, \textit{MCC} score of 0.814, and \textit{Sensitivity} is 0.798.
 In this category, FCN-8s performed 2nd best with \textit{Dice} score of 0.779 and \textit{MCC} score of 0.779.
-In melanoma and keratoses category, FCN-8s has performed best with \textit{Dice} score of 0.653 and 0.557 respectively and also, in terms of \textit{Senstivity}, \textit{Specificity} and \textit{MCC}.
-With few data available in these both categories, due to finer grained analysis of the objects, the FCN-8s performed best among all other FCN-8s.
-Overall, the FCN-8s and FCN-Alexnet worked well for our proposed multi-class segmentation.
+In the melanoma and seborrhoeic keratosis catergories, FCN-8s has achieved \textit{Dice} score of 0.653 and 0.557 respectively, which was also the best performer for all the metrics.
+Fig. \ref{fig:resultsVisual} visually compares the segmentation results on different lesion types.
+FCNs performed best in the class of naevi because we have more images of naevi than melanoma and seborrhoeic keratosis.
+Due to high intra-class and inter-class visual similarities, performance for both melanoma and seborrhoeic keratosis suffer due to fewer images in the dataset.
+Melanoma images are approx. 37\% and keratosis images are approx. 22\% of the total of images of naevi in the dataset.